7 Best Password Managers for Mac

 Keeper Password Manager

-Another notable feature of LastPass is KeeperChat, an encrypted private messenger.
-Plus, LastPass also has BreachWatch which sends you notifications whenever it found any of your data on the Dark Web.
-LastPass also provides a secure file storage service called Cloud Security Vault.
+Another notable feature of Keeper is KeeperChat, an encrypted private messenger.
+Plus, Keeper also has BreachWatch which sends you notifications whenever it found any of your data on the Dark Web.
+Keeper also provides a secure file storage service called Cloud Security Vault.

 Other features of Keeper include password importing from a CSV file, a new password generator, and detailed user guides that compliments its 24/7 customer support.